Thunderstorms cause flash flooding in London, submerging roads and some train stations

 CNN meteorologist Gene Norman said that the storms that erupted over London and southern England on Sunday came on the heels of record heat on Friday.

 "That very warm air collided with an area of low pressure near northern France.
-This resulted the slow-moving storms the produced the deluges and prompted the UK Met Service to issue an Amber alert for storms with 75 to 100 mm (3 to 4 inches) of rain expected," he said.
+This resulted the slow-moving storms the produced the deluges and prompted the UK Met Service to issue an Amber alert for storms with 75 to 100 millimeters (3 to 4 inches) of rain expected," he said.
 "A half-dozen flood warnings remain in effect as runoff causes rivers to rise.
 The heaviest of the rain should move out by Monday morning."

+Norman said unofficial reports estimated some locations around London received 60-92 millimeters (2.3 to 3.6 inches) of rain in an hour on Sunday.

+"The tell-tale signature of this kind of flooding is that the storms formed and moved repeatedly over the same areas, basically, raining faster than it can drain," he said.